-The MCP794XX and MCP795XXX low-power real time clock/calendar devices feature non-volatile memory and can operate down to 1.3V through the backup supply connected to the VBAT input for timekeeping and SRAM retention only.
+The MCP794xx and MCP795xxx low-power RTCC devices feature nonvolatile memory and can operate down to 1.3V through the backup supply connected to the VBAT input for timekeeping and SRAM retention only.
 As part of the power sense circuit, a time saver function is implemented to store the time when main power is lost and again when power is restored to log the time and duration of any power failure.
-A Watchdog Timer is included for applications outside the microcontroller.
+A Watchdog Timer (WDT) is included for applications outside the microcontroller (MCU).

-Accuracy is needed over a wide temperature range; these RTCC devices were implemented with digital trimming to support a software temperature- compensated design.
-Through the use of an MCU and an external temperature sensor, the digital trimming registers can be updated with new calibration parameters when the temperature changes.
+Accuracy is needed over a wide temperature range.
+These RTCC devices were implemented with digital trimming to support a software temperature-compensated design.
+In a design that uses an MCU and an external temperature sensor, the digital trimming registers can be updated with new calibration parameters when the temperature changes.

 A 64-bit or 128-bit protected EEPROM space is available for a unique ID or MAC address to be programmed at the factory or by the end user.

-To support anti-tampering requirements, two types of digital event detects were implemented in the MCP795XXX RTCC.
+To support anti-tampering requirements, two types of digital event detects are available in the MCP795xxx RTCC.
 One event detect input is high speed with a programmable pulse count that can identify the 1/4/16/32 pulses before sending an interrupt the MCU.
 The second event detect is low speed with a built-in debounce input filter to support noisy mechanical switches or the removal of a panel from the meter.
-Since the real-time clock is running all the time, the event detects operate all the time.
+Since the RTC is running all the time, the event detects operate all the time.